Skip to navigation Skip to content

 For further information, see Eligibility for Stillborn Baby Payment (SBP).

-Customer is not an Australian citizen born in Australia
+Customer is not an Australian citizen

-Customers who arrived on a special category visa (New Zealand citizens who arrive in Australia using their NZ passport) do not usually have any evidence to support their visa status.
+Customers who arrived on a Special Category visa (New Zealand citizens who arrive in Australia using their NZ passport) do not usually have any evidence to support their visa status.

 The customer's visa can often be verified directly via the Immigration Datalink with the Department of Home Affairs.